HITECHCRIME/HC_SG09_Ignorant/README.md

 This time ain't gonna be nice
 Out of their way, out of their way
 Here I come I will shout it in your face

-[VERSE 2]
-maybe it's too much for you
-maybe I'm too aggro but I found my crew lemme tell you the truth in a fair way but way too many things you did to me no reason to make me sway

-out of their way, out of their way